Brandt's cormorant

 Brandt's cormorant (Urile penicillatus) is a strictly marine bird of the cormorant family of seabirds that inhabits the Pacific coast of North America.
 It ranges, in the summer, from Alaska to the Gulf of California, but the population north of Vancouver Island migrates south during the winter.
 Its specific name, penicillatus is Latin for a painter's brush (pencil of hairs), in reference to white plumes on its neck and back during the early breeding season.
 The common name honors the German naturalist Johann Friedrich von Brandt of the Academy of Sciences at St. Petersburg, who described the species from specimens collected on expeditions to the Pacific during the early 19th century.

 Taxonomy

 It was formerly classified in the genus Phalacrocorax, but a 2014 study supported reclassifying it and several other Pacific cormorant species into the genus Urile.
-The IOC followed this classification in 2021.
+The IOU followed this classification in 2021.

 Description

 The average size of a Brandt's cormorant is 4.6 pounds.
 They have a length of about 34 inches and their wingspan is 4 feet.
 During the breeding season, adults have a blue throat patch.